Crux Installation Instructions

 Note: These instructions refer to your home directory as

-.
+$HOME.
+You can type$HOMEin the commands or you can use the fully qualified path to your home directory which may be something like/home/yourname/.
+Note that you can find out the location of your home directory by logging in and typingpwdorecho $HOME.
 Move into the crux-x.xx.Source directory from step 1.
-Run the commandwhere <install directory> is the location where you wish to install the crux programs.
-If you want crux to go in $HOME/bin, then <install directory> would be $HOME.
+Run the commandwhere <install directory> is the location where you wish to install the Crux programs.
+If you want Crux to go in $HOME/bin, then <install directory> would be $HOME.
 The installation process will automatically put the programs in a directory called bin.
 Note, this configuration will build with optimizations turned on, and will not include debug symbols.
-To build with optimizations turned off, and debug symbols included, use the command:cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX:PATH=<install directory> .
+To build with optimizations turned off, and debug symbols included, use the command:cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX:PATH=<install directory> .cmake -DCMAKE_BUILD_TYPE=Debug -DCMAKE_INSTALL_PREFIX:PATH=<install directory> .

 - Build and install To complete the process, run these two commands.